 - Green beans cooked with harmful vegetables, such as garlic and onions

 - Feeding large, whole green beans to dogs, which can be a choking hazard

 Green beans are full of important vitamins and minerals, such as protein, iron, calcium, and vitamins B6, A, C, and K. Green beans are also full of fiber and are low in calories, which can help dogs and humans feel full when they are dieting.

-Your dog does not necessarily need these extra nutrients, if he is already eating a complete and balanced commercial diet, but it is nice to know that green beans offer a nutritional alternative to dog biscuits — and can make us feel less guilty about cutting out unhealthy treats and scraps from our dogs' diets.
+Your dog does not necessarily need these extra nutrients if they are already eating a complete and balanced commercial diet.
+But green beans offer a nutritional alternative to dog biscuits—and can make us feel less guilty about cutting out unhealthy treats and scraps from our dogs’ diets.

 Can Green Beans Help Dogs Lose Weight?

-Giving green beans as a treat in place of conventional biscuits can help your dog lose weight, as long as you are also taking action to increase his exercise and moderate his regular diet.
-Feeding green beans will not help your dog lose weight if he is not getting enough exercise and is consuming inappropriate calories for his age, breed, and lifestyle.
+Giving green beans as a treat in place of conventional biscuits can help your dog lose weight, as long as you are also taking action to increase their exercise and moderate their regular diet.
+Feeding green beans will not help your dog lose weight if they are not getting enough exercise and is consuming inappropriate calories for their age, breed, and lifestyle.

 What Is the Green Bean Diet?